 Like its cargo-focused NV sibling, the Nissan NV Passenger is a breath of fresh air in a segment where the major players evolve with the rapidity of a slothful snail.
 The Ford E-Series and Chevrolet Express/GMC Savanna twins combine for 95 percent of the full-size van market, but each rides on a platform that is more than 15 years old.
-In contrast, the NV rides on a unique new platform comprised of a fully boxed ladder frame that gives it a touch of sophistication (for a full-size van) that the antediluvian domestic offerings can't match.
+In contrast, the fully modern NV features refinement that the antediluvian domestic offerings can't match.

 The NV Passenger's mission is to transport large amounts of passengers in comfort, and to that end Nissan carefully designed the interior for maximum convenience and versatility.
 Getting into the cabin is easy thanks to an extra-low step-in height, and once inside moving around is facilitated by seat-mounted safety belts - most other vans use cheap, mobility-impeding ceiling-mounted belts.
 There's space for 12 occupants across four rows - to balance passenger and cargo capacity, the rear three rows are made up of one- and two-person seats that can be individually removed without tools.
 Even with all seats in place, the van has a healthy 28.9 cubic feet of stowage space.